filip-herceg/filip-herceg-cv/docs/cv-persistence-i18n-plan.md

+> Moved: canonical file is `docs/roadmap/history/cv-persistence-i18n-plan.md`.

-# CV Persistence & Localization Plan (Dynamic Editable CV)
+# CV Persistence & Localization Plan (Stub)

 ## Problem Statement
 Current implementation ships CV content as static JSON embedded at build time.
 Requirement: Each deployment starts with an *empty* CV and the site owner can log in to add / modify / remove content.
 Changes must persist per-instance and support multiple locales with minimal friction when editing.